edj36/snippets/latex.md

 \renewcommand{\headrulewidth}{1pt}
 ```

-If you don't want a line accross the top, you can change the `1pt` to `0pt`.
-If you delete the line there will still be a line across the top, it's the default.
+If you don't want a line across the top, you can change the `1pt` to `0pt`.
+If you delete the `\renewcommand` line there will still be a line across the top, it's the default.

 For a template LaTeX document with all of the packages you need to make everything above, see my `homework_template.tex` document in this repository.